COMPARE TO OTHER COMPONENTS

 A Comparison between IronOCR and Syncfusion OCR

-This article will compare two software libraries that use optical character recognition (OCR) to automate the detection and extraction of printed or handwritten text from images and from scanned documents.
+This article will compare two software libraries that use optical character recognition (OCR) to automate the detection and extraction of printed text from images and from scanned documents.
 First, we will discuss the features of both libraries.
 Next, we will examine and compare their text recognition and extraction capabilities using example source code produced using both libraries.
 Finally, we will compare the libraries' licensing and pricing.

 The libraries that we will compare in this article are: